GlitchyCrafting/SICTC-Vim-Tutorial/README.md

 # Vim for SICTC

 A tutorial with example configs to turn vim into a basic IDE.
-This tutorial assumes you are using an Ubuntu-based Linux distro (eg. Raspbian).
+This tutorial assumes you are using an Ubuntu-based Linux distro (eg. Raspbian, Mint).

 ### Key